 Make sure you read the provider’s terms and conditions and scrutinize their data protection policies before using their services.
 Yes, it’s boring, but it’s worth it.
 For instance, most people don’t read Apple’s iCloud terms and conditions and just click “Accept”.
 Upon closer examination, however, it turns out that Apple reserves the right to “pre-screen, move, refuse, modify and/or remove Content at any time, without prior notice and in its sole discretion” if Apple deems your content to be in any way “objectionable”.

 No matter how reliable the cloud might seem, it’s always a good idea to back up your data somewhere else.
-There are numerous cloud storage services on the market today, which allows you to set up some cloud accounts for backup purposes.
+There are numerous cloud storage services on the market today, which allows you to set up some secondary cloud accounts for backup purposes.
 Having a copy of your data on an external hard drive is also recommended.

 Although the biggest names in cloud storage, like Dropbox and iCloud, may offer the most convenience, they are far from being the most secure.
 That title belongs to services that offer local encryption for your data.
 The key for this encryption process, also known as zero-knowledge proof, never leaves your device.
 Therefore, even the service providers themselves have no way to access your data or credentials.